Megaregions of the United States: Major cities and areas not included by the RPA

-Thirteen of the top 100 American primary census statistical areas are not included in any of the 11 emerging mega-regions.
+Seventeen of the top 100 American primary census statistical areas are not included in any of the 11 emerging mega-regions.
 However, the Lexington-based CSA in Kentucky is identified by the RPA as being part of an "area of influence" of the Great Lakes megalopolis, while the Albany and Syracuse-based CSAs in Upstate New York are shown as being within the influence of the Northeastern mega-region.
 Similarly, the Augusta, GA and Columbia, SC-based CMA are considered influenced by the Piedmont-Atlantic megalopolis, Jackson, MS CMA by the Gulf Coast megaregion, Little Rock, AR CMA by the Texas Triangle, and the Des Moines and Omaha-based CMAs by the Great Lakes megalopolis.
 The El Paso, TX CMA is roughly equidistant from two megaregions, being near the southeastern edge of the Arizona Sun Corridor area of influence and the southern tip of the Front Range area of influence.
-This leaves Honolulu, HI, Wichita, KS, Springfield, MO and Charleston, SC as the only top 100 American CMAs that have no mega-region affiliation of any kind as defined by the RPA.
+This leaves Salt Lake City, UT, Honolulu, HI, Oklahoma City, OK, Tulsa, OK, Wichita, KS, Boise, ID, Spokane, WA, Springfield, MO and Charleston, SC as the top 100 American CMAs that have no mega-region affiliation of any kind as defined by the RPA.